I write, mostly fiction.

 - Invisible Planets (2016) — an anthology of contemporary Chinese SF in translation.

 - The Legends of Luke Skywalker (2017) — a Star Wars junior novel.

 - Literary agent: Russell Galen of Scovil Galen Ghosh

 - Foreign rights (non-North American): Danny Baror and Heather Baror of Baror International, Inc.

 - Film/TV/media rights: Angela Cheng Caplan of Cheng Caplan Company

-Ken Liu (http://kenliu.name) is an author and translator of speculative fiction, as well as a lawyer and programmer.
+Ken Liu (http://kenliu.name) is an author of speculative fiction, as well as a translator, lawyer, and programmer.
 A winner of the Nebula, Hugo, and World Fantasy awards, he has been published in The Magazine of Fantasy & Science Fiction, Asimov’s, Analog, Clarkesworld, Lightspeed, and Strange Horizons, among other places.

 He lives with his family near Boston, Massachusetts.